UniversalScientificTechnologies/RSMS02/README.md

 ![Mobile VLF array mounted on the CRREAT measurement car](./DOC/SRC/img/mobile_array.jpg)

+The instrument is capable to process the lightning signal and generate trigger to another instruments (fast-camera as example).

 ##### Fatures and parameters

   * Time precision of samples recording:  100 ns